PayFabric/Business-Central/Codeunits.md

       *SalesInvHeader: Record "Sales Invoice Header"*

       The posted sales invoice table object contains more than one invoice record.
+      The invoices in the SalesInvHeader must have the not same Customer or not same Currency.

       *TemplateName:  Code[200]*

       The name of payment request template.
-If empty, use default template
+If empty, use "Single" template type

       *pErrorMsg:  Text*

       A field used to store error messages.
+    * #### Return Value
+      Success: `True`, Failed: `False`

     * #### Example